Alfred Warden

-Colonel Alfred William Warden VD (26 December 1868 – 6 September 1955) was a prominent Australian soldier, military engineer and architect.
+Colonel Alfred William Warden VD (26 December 1868 – 6 September 1955) was an Australian soldier, military engineer and architect.

 Early life

 Warden was born at Ulladulla, New South Wales and was educated at Newington College, Sydney, (1884–1887).
 In his final year of school he was in the first teams in Rugby union, cricket and rifle-shooting.
 He was one of ten brothers and cousins from the South Coast of New South Wales to attend Newington over two decades.
 His brother, Winter Warden (1860 – 1936), was a politician and a member of the New South Wales Legislative Council for the Nationalist Party of Australia for 17 years.

 Architectural career

 On leaving Newington, Warden was articled to the architectural firm of Gustavus Alphonse Morrell & John E Kemp.
-For the next five years he studied part-time at Sydney Technical College and attended architecture lectures in the engineering faculty of the University of Sydney.
+For the next five years, he studied part-time at Sydney Technical College and attended architecture lectures in the engineering faculty of the University of Sydney.
 In 1893 he toured the world before commencing practice as an architect in 1895.
 He took rooms at 164 Pitt Street, Sydney, in a building constructed in Sydney sandstone in the Victorian Italianate style and the restored facade is now incorporated into Westfield Sydney.
 He later moved his office to 42 Bridge Street, Sydney.